hapax/hapax.github.io/outreach.md

   bacterial genomics, running in the rain, asteroids, and molecular motion.
 - [*The Scrubland Manifesto*](https://hapax.github.io/maths/teaching/hacks/scrubland/)
   (2019, blog post).
 A manifesto controversially asserting that high school math should be fun, useful and engaging.
+Examples included.
   <!-- I illustrate with derivatives, giving both "pure math"
   highlights (including nowhere-differentiable functions and infinite series for π) and applications (subliming spheres, self-similar